ilum-cloud/doc/README.md

 #### Scalability

 `ilum-core` was created with having in mind making it able to scale.
-It gives a possibility to either increase or decrease `ilum` instances amount according to load.
+It gives a possibility to either increase or decrease `Ilum` instances amount according to load.

-`ilum-service` is completely stateless, which makes it able to recover all the existing state after the crash and easy to scale up and down.
+`ilum-core` is completely stateless, which makes it able to recover all the existing state after the crash and easy to scale up and down.

 #### High availability

-`Ilum` service and all the required components support HA deployments.
+`ilum-core` and all the required components support HA deployments.
 It is possible to configure `Ilum`, `MongoDB`, `Apache Kafka` and `MinIO` to provide a fully high availability environment.

 ## ⚡️ Quick start